dentity007/LISP-Backward-Chaining-Core-Engine/README.md

           (- 1 (min (abs cf1) (abs cf2)))))))
 ```

+## 🔁 Contradictions and Negative Evidence

+The engine supports domain-level contradictions so that known evidence for one fact becomes negative evidence against its opposite.

+- What it is
+  - A small map of contradictory facts (e.g., `(lights work)` vs `(lights dim-or-off)`) is used during inference.
+If a rule requires `(lights work)` but `(lights dim-or-off)` is already known with CF `k`, the condition contributes negative evidence `-k` to the rule.
+- Why it helps
+  - Produces negative CFs when appropriate (e.g., “starter-failure” becomes unlikely/false if lights are dim, contradicting the rule’s requirement that lights work).
+- How to extend
+  - Register contradictions in the knowledge file:
+    - `(expert-system:register-contradiction '(lights work) '(lights dim-or-off))`
+    - `(expert-system:register-contradiction '(car starts) '(car does-not-start))`

+## 🗣️ Interactive Questions Toggle

+Interactive prompts can be turned on/off at runtime:

+- Programmatic control
+  - `(expert-system:disable-questions)` to run non-interactively (unknowns treated as 0)
+  - `(expert-system:enable-questions)` to re-enable prompts
+- From the UI
+  - The consultation menu includes “Toggle interactive questions (ON/OFF)”.
+- Typical uses
+  - Disable during automated test runs or scripted demos; enable for guided consultations.

 ## 🚗 Automotive Diagnostic Capabilities

 Our expert system can diagnose **10 major car problems** with confidence levels: